Test Automation as a Service: The Complete Guide to TAaS

 4. The vendor’s team automates test after test, going over the initial plan and taking into account the client’s requirements, which can sometimes change over time.
 All test results are documented and transferred to the client in the form of deliverables.

-Test automation as a service and automation outsourcing are very similar in their nature: they both reduce the strain on the company’s software development and testing management teams, allowing an organization to automate testing efficiently and with fewer resources used.
-The difference between the two types of services can be blurry, and companies sometimes use these terms interchangeably.
+Test automation as a service and automation outsourcing are very similar in their nature: they both reduce the strain on the company’s software development and management teams, allowing an organization to automate testing efficiently and with fewer resources used.
+The difference between the two types of services can be blurry, and companies often use these terms interchangeably.

 Taras Oleksyn, Head of AQA, TestFort

-With TAaaS, the client usually entrusts the entire automation testing project to an outside vendor.
+With TAaS, the client usually entrusts the entire automation testing project to an outside vendor.
 Vendors offer turnkey automation solutions, so the customer can enjoy solid results with minimal involvement.
 All the client needs to do is select the vendor, specify the request, select the size and composition of the team together with the vendor, and agree on the project goals and milestones.
 The rest of the project, from hiring decisions and setting up the cloud infrastructure to the day-to-day work of the automation department, is the vendor’s responsibility.

 So, if you are looking for minimal involvement in the project while still meeting your goals faster, then test automation as a service may be exactly what you need.